fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-instance-revocation.rst

 In both cases, by using the Wallet Provider portal:

 - Users MUST authenticate with at least a second-factor authentication mechanism, or have an active session that meets this requirement.
-- The Wallet Provider MUST allow Users to view the state of their Wallet Instances associated with their authenticated session and ask for revocation, sending a Wallet Instance Retrieval or Revocation Request, as applicable, to the :ref:`Wallet Instance Management endpoint` of the Wallet Provider Backend.
+- The Wallet Provider MUST allow Users to view the state of their Wallet Instances associated with their authenticated session and ask for revocation, sending a Wallet Instance Retrieval or Revocation Request, as applicable, to the :ref:`wallet-provider-endpoint:Wallet Instance Management endpoint` of the Wallet Provider Backend.

 Below is a non-normative example of a Wallet Instances Retrieval Request.